 But somehow, they endured, and thus ended up in the famous ‘Faith Chapter’ of Hebrews Chapter 11.

 The only possible answer is that they fought the good fight of faith!
-They hung on to Yahuwah’s promises, and they did not let go!
-They were diligent to not give up their faith, even in the midst of their Growing-Weary Garden.
-They fought to maintain their commitment to Yahuwah, trusting Him as the only solution to their problems.
+They hung on to Yahuwah’s promises and did not let go!
+They were diligent to not give up their faith, even in the midst of a Growing-Weary Garden.
+They fought to maintain their commitment to Yahuwah, enduring trials, and trusting Him as the only solution to their problems.
+(Galatians 6:9)

 Having doubts and making mistakes is something all of us experience.
-But the Heroes of the Faith are devoted to the struggle to maintain their faith in Yahuwah.
+But Heroes of the Faith are devoted to the struggle to maintain their faith in Yahuwah, regardless of doubts and mistakes!

 Can I be a ‘Hero’ of the Faith?